-The quick and easy answer to the question above is no. Toilet seats do not come in a standard size.
-But let's look at the reasons why, and see how you can easily find a replacement for your own toilet.
+The simple answer to the question “Are toilet seats a standard size?” is no. Unfortunately, toilet seats aren’t produced in a standard size, however, that doesn’t mean you can’t easily find a replacement for your own toilet.

 Like many things in the home, your toilet will suffer a fair degree of wear and tear over the course of its life.
 It's hardly surprising.
 After all, it's something you use every day.
 And it's your toilet seat that takes the brunt of this regular use.